 What is the childhood vaccine schedule?

-The California Department of Public Health (CDPH) recommends the vaccination of children and teens in accordance with the American Academy of Pediatrics immunization schedule.
+The California Department of Public Health (CDPH) recommends that children and teens be vaccinated based on the American Academy of Pediatrics immunization schedule.

 What does the childhood vaccine schedule look like?